mikedilger/chorus/docs/DEPLOYING.md

 to the Internet on a home machine if your ISP doesn't use CGNAT and you know how to configure your firewall/router for this.
 We leave this up to you.

+## Operating System

+Chorus was developed on and for linux.
+It might work on other operating systems, but I won't spend any time getting it working on non-linux systems.

+In particular, I wrote [mmap-append](https://github.com/mikedilger/mmap-append) to use linux specific mmap functionality.
+Ashkan Kiani came later and generalized the code but I haven't tried it elsewhere and so I can't vouch for it elsewhere.

 ## Deploying the files

 You'll want to create a `chorus` user.
 Here is an example for debian based systems: